Last Updated on November 9, 2022.

 - More bathing tips, suggestions, and instructions can be found in our Bathing guide.

-- Our Dry Skin article had quite a few tips and suggestions of things you can add to the diet to help the quilling process.
+- Our Dry Skin Treatments article has quite a few tips and suggestions of things you can add to the diet to help the quilling process.

 - A few additional reminders are to try and avoid causing your hedgehog to ball up and huff as that is causing it to stretch already sore and irritated muscles.
 Also, do not force the hedgehog on its back as that will likely cause additional discomfort.